litmuschaos/v1-litmus-docs/docs/disk-loss.md

 -   Check whether the application is resilient to the disk loss, once the experiment (job) is completed.
 The ChaosResult resource name is derived like this: <ChaosEngine-Name>-<ChaosExperiment-Name>.

 `kubectl describe chaosresult nginx-chaos-disk-loss -n <CHAOS_NAMESPACE>`

+## Disk Loss Experiment Demo [TODO]

+- A sample recording of this experiment execution is provided here.